 - Confidence in management - How food safety within the business is managed and how the business records what it does to make sure food is safe.

-Following inspections, EHOs will provide a business with their business’ rating and, if not the top rating, information on improvements required.
+Following inspections, EHOs will provide a business with their rating and, if necessary, information on improvements required.
 This will be detailed in an inspection report.
-Following notification of the food hygiene rating and once the period allowed for appeal has ended (21 days after the notification), the rating, as well as additional information on the ‘ratings breakdown’ for the business, will be published on the Food Standards Agency website at: www.food.gov.uk/ratings
+Following notification of the food hygiene rating and once the period allowed for appeal has ended (21 days after the notification), the rating, as well as additional information on the ‘ratings breakdown’ for the business, will be published on the Food Standards Agency website at: www.food.gov.uk/ratings.